The Power of the Word

 Which, then, is more important: the expression of an emotion, or the expression of a thesis?
 The question itself is flawed, because emotion and thought are linked.
 An idea like freedom is connected to an emotion like joy, or oppression to indignation.
 When an orator appeals only to reason, his words have no emotion placed upon them, but because of the audience’s personal experiences, emotion will be felt throughout the audience.
 If a speaker does not present a proper purpose for the emotion he incites, then the audience will find an idea with which to associate their emotion.
 It is this which empowers negligent or malicious speakers to manipulate people, as we discussed above.

 Thus, due to words’ joint appeal to both logic and passion, speech is the most powerful form of communication.
 We must respect the great gift of words and use them appropriately, if we wish to have an eloquent and honest world.

 Isaac Parks is a homeschooled high school freshman living in Gig Harbor, WA.
 His hobbies include reading, playing the piano, épée fencing, watching movies, and playing family board games.
 He is considering majoring in biomedical engineering, immunology, or law.

-If you enjoyed this essay, you might also like this author profile of Albert Einstein, this post on the history of poetry, or this student essay on Lord Acton’s claim that power always corrupts.
+If you enjoyed this piece, you might also like this author profile of Albert Einstein, this post on the history of poetry, or this student essay on Lord Acton’s claim that power always corrupts.
 Or check out our most recent episode of our podcast, Anchored, in which our founder Jeremy Tate interviews celebrated Ivy League scholar Dr. Cornel West.